Contents

 There are interactive videos that show you dancing with a star, and you can mingle with the likes of Tom Cruise, Leonardo DiCaprio, Angelina Jolie and more.
 Have a selfie taken with George Clooney or Tom Hardy on the couch or wonder how lifelike Dame Helen Mirren is.

-Professional photos are taken at certain points through the complex, the first is with Prince Harry and Meghan Markle.
+Professional photos are taken at certain points through the complex, with the first with Prince Harry and Meghan Markle.

 From film to Royalty, musicians to Politicians, sportsmen and women, all the names in current world events are covered, living and dead.

-Sherlock Holmes and Alien: Escape are attractions that you pay extra for, but near the end of your way through, you watch a 4-D movie on the current Marvel characters saving London and Madame Tussauds.
+Sherlock Holmes and Alien: Escape are attractions that you pay extra for, but near the end of your tour, you watch a 4-D movie on the current Marvel characters saving London and Madame Tussauds.

-If you want to visit Madame Tussauds, these are the following prices as of March 2024.
-You can book through their website with these online prices.
-Multi-attraction prices are also found there.
+If you want to visit Madame Tussauds, the following prices are as of March 2024.
+You can book through their website, which also has multi-attraction prices.

 Sea Life Aquarium London